1980 - Sri Lanka - Flora and Fauna

 It has a Dothalu palm (Loxococcus rupicola), an endemic genus in the background.
 The bird is on a climber.

-The painting on the right has a Green-billed Coucal (Centropus chlororhynchos) is holding a Leaf Insect (probably Pulchriphyllium agathyrsus) in its beak.
+The essay on the right has a Green-billed Coucal (Centropus chlororhynchos) is holding a Leaf Insect (probably Pulchriphyllium agathyrsus) in its beak.

 The tree in the foreground to the right with white leaves are Walu keena (Calophyllum bracteatum), an Endemic species.
 The liana with very dramatic undulating stem is Pus wel (Entada rheedii), not endemic.
 The tree in the background to the left is a Thiniya dun Shorea species, also endemic.

-Both of the birds are endemic to Sri Lanka, but the insects are not.
-There do not appear to be any other identifiable endemic species in either of the images.
+The birds are endemic to Sri Lanka, but the insects are not.
+There do not appear to be any other identifiable endemic species in the other the images.

 Fabrizio had already consigned the essay to Noonan's and it went on Action on 2024 May 29th lot 307 with Noonan's using part of this unique essay on the cover of the Auction catalog.
 It had an estimate of £150-£200 and I was able to win it for £420+BP, to bring it back to Lakdiva.

 All of the 1979 Flora and Fauna had a semi circular coral pattern on both left and right on the Portrait back.
-These patterns are also visible in some of the Rs50 and Rs100 paintings by Laki and identifies them with Laki's paintings for banknotes, and the two paintings, at least one of which was made into an essay by Derek Friday of Bradbury Wilkinson.
-Were they preliminary designs done for the Rs500 and Rs1000.
+These patterns are also visible in some of the Rs50 and Rs100 paintings by Laki and identifies them with Laki's paintings for banknotes, and the two paintings, at least three of which was made into an essay by Derek Friday of Bradbury Wilkinson.
+They were Printer designs done for the Rs500 and Rs1000.

 Derek Friday Collection of Bank Note Designs & Essays, and Specimen Bank Notes produced at Bradbury Wilkinson were sold by Special Auction Services (SAS) in Two Parts on 2023-Oct-23 and 2024-May-02.
-Searching through those illustrated listings, I did not find the painting in above right as an essay.
-If anyone identifies it please let me know.
-Thanks
+Searching through those illustrated listings, I did not find any of these essays.

 The painting on the right was used on the front cover of the 1990 book Sinharaja, a rain forest in Sri Lanka by Neela de Zoysa and Ryhana Raheem.